RaspberryPiFoundation/cci-public-style-guide/README.md

 It's worth periodically checking to see if there's a new version of these assets available to download.
 We'll be adding new components and fixing browser-related issues as and when we need to, so the styles are definitely going to update.

-To see if a new release is available, run the following Bower command From your site's root directory:
+To see if a new release is available, run the following Bower command from your site's root directory:

 `bower list`